You need to enable JavaScript to run this app.

 Wolves: The Mysterious Apex Predators

 Wolves tend to avoid human settlements and remain hidden in the dense forests of Lapland.
 However, keen observers may be able to track their movements through signs such as footprints and scat.
-If you're hoping to see wolves in the wild, a tour like Helsinki and Finnish Lapland offers a chance to explore Lapland’s remote wilderness, where wolves and other elusive predators roam.
 The opportunity to hear their eerie howls echo through the forests adds a magical element to any wildlife experience in Finland.

 The Wolverine: A Fierce Arctic Survivor